thebananafish/bulk-usenet/README.md

 ===========
 description:
 ------------
-just a simple bash script for mass uploading to usenet, probably a better way out there, but hey it works.
+just a simple bash script for mass uploading to usenet with newsmangler, probably a better way out there, but hey it works.

 Requirements: